athaigueperse/ada-template-website/README.md

 ![Box_plot](plots/importance_of_beer_attribitus_plot_13.png)

 Here, we grouped countries into geographical regions to analyze if beer attribute preferences exhibit regional patterns and how the importance of specific attributes varies across regions.
-Taste consistently held the highest coefficient globally, with aroma, palate, and appearance showing slight inter-regional deviations.
+Taste consistently held the highest coefficient globally, with aroma, palate, and appearance following it in the same order as always.
 Western Europe, Eastern Europe, and North America showed tight clustering of coefficients, while Latin America and Eastern Asia displayed larger variance.This indicated that statistical noise, not genuine preference differences, may drive the higher variance in these regions.It is also important to mention that North America, despite having only two countries (USA and Canada), showed highly consistent results, likely due to the largeness of USA as reviewer database.
 Style and brewery ratings had smaller coefficients, reflecting their secondary role in evaluations.

 Overall, this analysis showed consistent global importance of beer attributes, with regional nuances influenced by sample size, reviewer distribution, and cultural factors.
 Social effects, like brewery reputation, played a minor role compared to sensory attributes.
 Despite small deviations between countries, the order of attribute importance remained stable, with Taste as the dominant factor.
 This demonstrated a global agreement on the importance scale, with variations limited to minor coefficient differences across regions.